robalexdev/mta-sts-cache-warming/README.md

 * HSTS has a preload directive; MTA-STS does not
 * Servers with HSTS often use `max-age` of over a year; MTA-STS `max_age` is often shorter, such as a week
-* The HSTS list is a trusted authority; the MTA-STS list provides hints only
+* The HSTS list is a trusted authority; this MTA-STS list is intended to provide hints only

 ## Inclusion criteria